wdhudiekou/UMF-CMGR/README.md

        cd ./Trainer
        python train_fuse.py
   The corresponding test code 'test_reg.py' and 'test_fuse.py' can be found in 'Test' folder.
+Please download the [pretrained model](https://pan.baidu.com/s/1GZrYrg_qzAfQtoCrZLJsSw) (code: 0rbm) of fusion network DIFN.

 4. If you tend to train Registration and Fusion processes jointly, You can run following command:
    ```python